 Souvenir jewelry made using coins has been made since the 1920s and ‘30s, with some styles being produced over many decades.
 Vintage bracelets linking Mexican pesos, Canadian cents and other world coins in an overlapping design, sometimes embellished with a dangling coin charm, can be found with dates ranging through the 1960s.
 Most collectors date these jewelry items according to the most recent coin present in the design, and they can also be purchased fairly reasonably today.

 Other affordable vintage coin pieces include coordinated necklaces, bracelets and matching earring sets, known as parures by collectors.
 These were often made in South American countries such as Peru, and include dangling metal embellishments.
 Others were fashioned by linking similarly colored coins in varying sizes together in a graduated style.

 Gold Coins in Jewelry

 In the 1970s, demand soared for finely crafted pieces bearing gold coins set in karat gold.
-Many Krugerands were set in gold frames to form pendants during this period.
-Other gold coins were used as well, and often embellished with chunky nugget and rope designs along with diamond and gemstone accents.
+Many Krugerrands were set in gold frames to form pendants during this period.
+Other gold coins were used as well and often embellished with chunky nugget and rope designs along with diamond and gemstone accents.

 The appeal of karat gold coin jewelry continued into the 1980s and early ‘90s, as evidenced by a series of feline-themed coins minted for the Isle of Mann in the United Kingdom being used for this purpose.
 American eagle gold coins were framed in pendant necklaces and ring mountings as well.
 Given in the intrinsic value of gold coins and fine jewelry in general, these pieces have held their value and still sell for respectable prices although many were sold for scrap in the recent past when gold prices hit record highs.